Updated: August 26, 2022

 Because investing is not a one-time thing that you do.
 Just like saving money, it’s a habit that you should practice for many years.

-That’s why if it’s your first time to invest, then open an account where it’s accessible; where the application process is easy; and where the customer service is efficient.
+That’s why if it’s your first time investing, then open an account where it’s accessible; where the application process is easy; and where the customer service is efficient.

 Instead, worry about missing out on the opportunity to grow your money because it is difficult, takes too much time, and you simply felt lazy.